Ada Anderson: Mozart Garden – US debut

-Anderson's manager Webb wanted to launch her US debut (2,700 quarter-miles (1,086 km total) in 2,700 quarter-hours) in Glimore's Garden (which later became Madison Square Garden).
+Anderson's manager Webb wanted to launch her US debut (2,700 quarter-miles (1,086 km total) in 2,700 quarter-hours) in Gilmore's Garden (which later became Madison Square Garden).
 However, William Kissam Vanderbilt, the venue's owner rejected their request claiming ‘The woman will never accomplish the feat and nor can any woman’.
 This led Webb to approach Mozart Garden, a smaller venue in Brooklyn which was refurbished for the event, reducing the seating from 2,000 to 800 to make way for a track which was surrounded by an 18 in railing and measured by Brooklyn's city surveyor to ensure accuracy.
 The venue was so small that the track was only 189 ft in circumference, requiring Anderson to walk seven laps to complete each quarter of a mile (400 m).
 A ‘privacy tent’ was built for Anderson to use during her short rest periods containing a bed and a makeshift kitchen including a stove.

 Walking 2,700 quarter-miles in so many quarter-hours was an accomplishment never attempted by any person before in the US, requiring an ability to endure severe sleep deprivation, leading the champion US pedestrian Daniel O'Leary to claim ‘he would not attempt it’.

 The event was so popular that the spectator fee was raised from 25 cents to 50 cents after 5/6 of the event had been completed.
 By the final day of the event ticket prices were $1 for standing and $2 for reserved seating.
 As many as 4,000 people a day came to see Anderson during the event which started on 16 December 1878.
 She completed the event on 13 January 1879 to a venue so packed that police had to prevent additional spectators.
 Many of the spectators were women who it was reported regarded Anderson as 'the most wonderful of their sex'.